 Do You Need a Visa to Work in Canada?

 Like most countries, if you work in Canada longer than a month or two, you will need a work visa.
 Self-employed contractors in Canada can be issued a work permit, depending on their home country, as some only allow company-specific permits while others are ‘open’.
 In most cases, those are temporary work permits for the duration of your project, unless you are applying for permanent residency.

 There is an involved process to getting a work permit as a self-employed contractor, and it may be easier to work through an umbrella company and have them sponsor the work permit for you.

 Does a US citizen need a visa to work in Canada?

-Because of NAFTA it is a bit easier for US citizens to get a work permit in Canada, but they cant avoid the process altogether.
-There is a business visitor program under NAFTA for stays of up to six months, but you have to demonstrate that you are not entering the Canadian labor market and most of your income originates outside of Canada.
+Because of NAFTA, it is a bit easier for US citizens to get a work permit in Canada, but they can’t avoid the process altogether.
+There is a business visitor program under NAFTA for stays of up to six months, but you have to demonstrate that you are not entering the Canadian labour market and most of your income originates outside of Canada.
 That may be tough to qualify for if you are working for a Canadian company even as a contractor.

 Are You a Tax Resident in Canada?

 Canada has a test for tax residency that is similar to many countries, which is that 183 days or more per year makes you a tax resident.
 It is likely your home country has a tax treaty with Canada to prevent double taxation if you are also paying taxes at home.
 In that case, you are a “deemed non-resident.”